 Just like we have different attitudes towards other countries, other countries have specific feelings about Americans.
+And some countries are much friendlier than others.

-If you’re looking for a new vacation destination or looking to travel or study abroad, your best options are likely ones where the residents view Americans favorably.
-No matter where you travel, it’s important to be respectful of each country’s cultures, traditions, and people.
+If you're looking for a new vacation destination or looking to travel or study abroad, your best options are likely ones where the residents view Americans favorably.
+No matter where you travel, it's essential to be respectful of each country's cultures, traditions, and people.

 Global Attitude Towards Americans

 According to a report by the Pew Research Center, the share of the global public that has a favorable view of the United States is on the decline.
-Some countries oppose American-style democracy and President Trump’s leadership and many others oppose the spread of U.S. ideas and culture around the world.
+Some countries oppose American-style democracy and President Trump's leadership, and many others oppose the spread of U.S. ideas and culture around the world.

 Globally, a median of 49% holds a favorable view of the United States.
 This is significantly lower than the 64% during the final years of the Obama administration.